Tokyo, Kawagoe, and Kamakura Guide

 In this article, we will review some of the most eye-watering attractions in Tokyo that offer ample photo opportunities for travel photographers.
 Furthermore, we will review some of the best sites in Kamakura and three reasons why Kawagoe must be included in your itinerary.
 We will conclude the article with a few thoughts on what should have been (but wasn’t) on my agenda for my October 2024 trip.

-II.
-Senso-ji Temple
+A. Senso-ji Temple

 Senso-ji (also known as Asakusa Kannon Temple) is a massive Buddhist temple complex featuring: